 The top 10 causes of food-borne illnesses include:

 Failing to cool foods properly - Hot foods must be cooled down as quickly as possible.
 Place hot food in shallow pans or use an ice bath.
-Large items such as turkeys or roast must be sliced to aid in cooling, then place in shallow pans.
+Large items such as turkeys or roast must be sliced to aid in cooling, then placed in shallow pans.

 Cross-contamination - The classic example of cross-contamination is preparing raw chicken on a cutting board and then, without washing and sanitizing, using the same board and knife to prepare salads.

-Personal Hygiene - Proper hand washing is the single most important means to prevent the spread of infection.
+Personal hygiene - Proper hand washing is the single most important means to prevent the spread of infection.

-Improper Hot Holding - Once cooked, hot foods must be kept at 140°F or above.
+Improper hot holding - Once cooked, hot foods must be kept at 140°F or above.
 (Cold foods must be kept at 40°F or below.)